chronicl/typelayoutcompatiblewith/readme.md

 The address spaces are language specific.
 For example, for WGSL there are two address spaces:
 [`WgslStorage`] and [`WgslUniform`].

-For a `TypeLayoutRecipe` to be "compatible with" an address space means that
+For a `TypeLayoutRecipe` to be `TypeLayoutCompatibleWith<AddressSpace>` requires that
 - the recipe is a **valid** (for example the recipe of a struct with `Repr::Packed` and custom field align attribute is not valid, because custom field align attributes are not supported by `Repr::Packed`)
 - the type layout it produces **satisfies the layout requirements** of the address space
 - the recipe is **representable** in the target language

-To be representable in a language means that the type layout recipe, can be expressed in the language's type system:
+To be representable in a language means that the type layout recipe can be expressed in the language's type system:
 1. all types in the recipe can be expressed in the target language (for example `bool` or `PackedVector` can't be expressed in wgsl)
 2. the available layout algorithms in the target language can produce the same layout as the one produced by the recipe